Mathématique: Chapter 48

 “Nothing in the HF band,” Eli said.

-He shut his eyes, trying to hold something off that he could not identify.
+He shut his eyes, trying to hold something off he couldn’t identify.

 “Hang in there, Eli said.
 “Nothing in the VHF band.”